Matej Pavšič: Life and career

 Matej Pavšič was born on 24 February 1946 in Ljubljana, Slovenia, then Yugoslavia.
 He attended the classical division of the 2nd Gymnasium of Ljubljana and studied physics at the University of Ljubljana.
 After graduating, he started working at Jožef Stefan Institute in Ljubljana and received his master's degree in 1975.
-In 1974 he received the prize of the Boris Kidric Fund, Ljubljana.
+In 1974 he received the prize of the Boris Kidrič Fund, Ljubljana.
 He then spent a year at the Institute of Theoretical Physics in Catania, Italy, where he worked with Erasmo Recami and Piero Caldirola.
 Under their supervision, he completed his doctoral thesis, which he later defended at the University of Ljubljana.
 He regularly visited the International Centre for Theoretical Physics (ICTP) in Trieste, where he collaborated with Asim O. Barut, mainly on a model of the spinning particle in the presence of a gravitational field, and also on charged membranes.
 Matej Pavšič also worked with the mathematical physicist Waldyr Rodrigues Jr. who invited him in 1993 to spend a year as a visiting professor at the Institute for Applied Mathematics (IMMEC) in Campinas, Brazil.
 There he studied geometric calculus based on Clifford algebras and related topics.
 For his work he became in 2008 a member of the advisory board of International Conferences for Clifford Algebras (ICCA) and presented an invited talk at ICCA8.